JasonEtco/jasonet.co/src/pages/posts/docker-dont-want-to-learn-docker.md

 ---
-title: Just enough Docker to get by
+title: Docker, for those that don't want to learn Docker
 date: '2019-03-25'
 spoiler: You don't need to be a Docker expert to build things with it.
 ---